chinchalinchin/scrilla/README.md

 13. DEBUG: Increases the amount of output, in order to find problems in the application's algorithms.
 14. VERBOSE: Vastly increases the amount of output.
 Will include output from each calculation conducted.
 15. INVESTMENT_MODE: Determines whether or not asset allocations are outputted in percentages or dollars.
-If set to *True*, the CLI will prompt the user to input the amount of money invested in a given portfolio before outputting results.
+If set to <i>True</i>, the CLI will prompt the user to input the amount of money invested in a given portfolio before outputting results.
-16. INIT: A flag that will cause the application to always initialize the */static/* directory everytime it executes.
-TODO: probably don't need this anymore since there is a CLI function that will re-initialize the */static/* directory.
+16. INIT: A flag that will cause the application to always initialize the <i>/static/</i> directory everytime it executes.
+TODO: probably don't need this anymore since there is a CLI function that will re-initialize the <i>/static/</i> directory.

 ### GUI Configuration

-17. GUI_WIDTH: Defines the width in pixels of the application's root **PyQt** widget.
+17. GUI_WIDTH: Defines the width in pixels of the application's root <b>PyQt</b> widget.
 Defaults to 800 if not provided.
-18. GUI_HEIGHT: Defines the height in pixels of the application's root **PyQt** widget.
+18. GUI_HEIGHT: Defines the height in pixels of the application's root <b>PyQt</b> widget.
 Defaults to 800 if not provided.

 ### Server Configuration

 19. SECRET_KEY: The secret used by Django to sign requests.
-20. APP_ENV: Informs the application which environment is it running in, i.e. either *local* or *container*
+20. APP_ENV: Informs the application which environment is it running in, i.e. either <i>local</i> or <i>container</i>
 21. SERVER_PORT: Configures the port on which the WSGI application runs.

 ### Container Configuration